About the Lead-Free/Lead-Safe Registry

 Lead inspections include surface by surface testing throughout the property to determine the presence or absence of lead-based paint.
 The property owner should have some idea if the property is likely to meet the standards for lead-free (or lead-safe) certification and the lead professional should talk to the owner about the likelihood of lead-based paint being found on the property before beginning work.

 Generally, the older the property, the more likely it is that lead-based paint will be found.
 Properties built after 1960 are less likely to contain lead-based paint than those built before 1960.
 Nearly all properties built before 1930 in Wisconsin contain some lead-based paint, either on the exterior or interior, or both.
 A property that is not eligible for a lead-free certificate may still qualify for a lead-safe certificate if all paint is in good condition and windows have been replaced or treated to eliminate lead hazards.

-If the inspection finds no lead-based paint on the property, the inspection information will be entered into the Departments online database, called the Wisconsin Asbestos and Lead Database Online, or WALDO.
+If the inspection finds no lead-based paint on the property, the inspection information will be entered into the Department's online database, called the Wisconsin Asbestos and Lead Database Online (WALDO).
 The Department reviews the submitted information and confirms the property is eligible for a lead-free certificate.
 WALDO then assigns a unique registration number to the property and it is entered into the Registry as a certified lead-free property.

 How to enter the

 Property may receive a Lead-Safe Certificate and be entered into the Registry if a lead-safe investigation determines no lead-based paint hazard is present.
 The first step is to hire a certified lead professional (lead hazard investigator or risk assessor) to conduct a lead investigation.
 Owners are responsible for the cost of the investigation including covering the cost of the $25 registration fee.